Kasenn/pokeemerald-expansion-kasen/WIP.md

 wild encounter changes
-general change: bidoof/lillipup and pidgey/starly are day encounters, while alolan rattata and hoothoot are night encounters. there may be some cross-over, but it's rare. day/night cycle only affects regular land encounters (grottos and honey trees excluded)
+honey tree mons now have 20% chance to have a hidden ability general change: bidoof/lillipup and pidgey/starly are day encounters, while alolan rattata and hoothoot are night encounters. there may be some cross-over, but it's rare. day/night cycle only affects regular land encounters (grottos and honey trees excluded)